Your guide to intermediate rent

 How to apply

-4.If you pass this assessment we will invited you to view the property during office hours (ID will be required)
+4.If you pass this assessment we will invite you to view the property during office hours (ID will be required)

 • Proof of identification (eg driving licence or passport).